xXCrash2BomberXx/TinyChat/README.md

 - **Testing:** Testing cannot be done without `npm` installed.

-After the prject has been compiled, simply open `TinyChat.html` with your desired web browser and chat away!
+After the project has been compiled, simply open `TinyChat.html` with your desired web browser and chat away!

 > [!NOTE]
 > Any changes to TypeScript Files during development will require rebuilding the project as used prior.
 Modifications to any other file types (i.e. HTML, CSS) will be automatically updated when reloading the page.